bedops/bedops/docs/content/reference/set-operations/bedops.rst

 While this operation is not symmetric with respect to ordering of input sets, ``--element-of`` (``-e``) does produce exactly everything that ``--not-element-of`` (``-n``) does not, given the same overlap criterion and ordered input sets.

-.. note:: For a more in-depth discussion of ``--element-of`` and how overlaps are determined with three or more input files, please review the `BEDOPS forum discussion <http://bedops.uwencode.org/forum/index.php?topic=20.0>`_ on this subject.
+.. note:: We show usage examples with two files, but ``--element-of`` supports three or more input sets.
+For a more in-depth discussion of ``--element-of`` and how overlaps are determined with three or more input files, please review the `BEDOPS forum discussion <http://bedops.uwencode.org/forum/index.php?topic=20.0>`_ on this subject.

 -------------------------------------
 Not-element-of (-n, --not-element-of)